bigdatagenomics/mango/scripts/release/README.md

 Be sure to announce the release on the ADAM mailing list and Twitter (@bigdatagenomics).

-Additionally, once the release is done, you will need to bump the mango-python and mango-viz development versions on trunk and release them on pypi.
+Additionally, once the release is done, you will need to bump the mango-python and mango-pileup development versions on trunk and release them on pypi.
 The README's in these submodules explain how to do this.

 Update the mango version on bioconda at https://github.com/bioconda/bioconda-recipes/tree/master/recipes/mango.